GenoTechies/react-localization-example/README.md

 - Access Localazy CLI to add languages to the project and see translations.
-- Upload the source strings with `localazy upload` whenever you change them.
+- Upload the source strings by giving `localazy upload` command in terminal whenever you change them.

-- Download translated files with `localazy download` before building your app.
+- Download translated files by giving `localazy download` command in terminal before building your app.